 Weight tickets that will be accepted by insurance companies should include the insured’s name, the crop being measured, and each load or ticket must have a number assigned to it.
 Additionally, all tickets must include:

 Identification of field from which the crop was harvested

 Identification and location of where crop was stored or where the crop was disposed of if no longer in storage.

 It’s a great practice to weigh your crop before you put it into storage, but in addition to recording all of this data, there are some rules regarding the type of scale you use.
 The scale must be certified and non-portable, such as a truck scale.
-Scales that are built into equipment that is portable, such as a grain cart, are allowed so long as the scale prints a ticket, has an integrated display panel, and is available for inspection so that capacity can be determined.
+Scales that are built into equipment that is portable, such as a grain cart, are allowed so long as the scale prints a ticket, has an integrated display panel and is available for inspection so that capacity can be determined.

 Additional Data that Can Be Used

-Load records and data from combine monitors can be used to prorate production measurement.
+Load records and data from combined monitors can be used to prorate production measurement.
 Farmers’ data books can be used if they have regular updates of daily information and include identification of the field number, unit, date of harvest, and the truck or equipment used to move the crop.
 This record must also include an estimated yield in order to be accepted.